coderbyheart/nrfcloud-udp-proxy/About.md

 [![Video showing the demo](./docs/videostill.jpg)](https://www.youtube.com/watch?v=ZmoUq9ySme0&list=PLx_tBuQ_KSqF2aBctupibHBn3FC1QHWOxtwitter.com/NordicTweets/status/1233002090311671809)

-When we wanted to show off our favorite development kit, the [Thingy:91](https://www.nordicsemi.com/Software-and-tools/Prototyping-platforms/Nordic-Thingy-91), at last year's embedded world in Nuremberg, we discovered that because of the high volume of devices at the tradeshow, the TCP packets our Thingys were
+When we wanted to show off our favorite prototyping platform, the [Thingy:91](https://www.nordicsemi.com/Software-and-tools/Prototyping-platforms/Nordic-Thingy-91), at last year's embedded world in Nuremberg, we discovered that because of the high volume of devices at the tradeshow, the TCP packets our Thingys were